stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/set-up-virtual-pi.md

 * **Windows:**

-    You can install Python from the [Python Downloads page](https://www.python.org/downloads/).
+    You can install Python from the [Microsoft Store](https://www.microsoft.com/store/productId/9NCVDN91XZQP?ocid=pdpshare).

 * **macOS**